Wall-crossing of universal Brill-Noether classes: Compactified Jacobians and Universal Brill--Noether Classes

-The most interesting vine curves from the point of view of the stability decomposition are those with $S= [n]$.
-Over those vine curves it can occur that two stability hyperplanes of the form \eqref{walls2} coincide.
-For example, if $d=0$, by fixing $\sum_{j \in [n]} x_j = g-1$ one sees that all hyperplanes of the form $H(i,t,[n] ;k)$ with $i+\lceil t/2 \rceil +k=g$ coincide (note that this is a finite collection, because of the constraints $i+t \leq g+1$, $i\geq 0$ and $t \geq 2)$.
+The most interesting vine strata from the point of view of the stability decomposition are those with $S= [n]$.
+Over those vine strata it can occur that two stability hyperplanes of the form \eqref{walls2} coincide.
+For example, if $d=0$, by fixing $\sum_{j \in [n]} x_j = g-1$ one sees that all hyperplanes of the form $H(i,t,[n] ;k)$ with $i+ t +k=g$ coincide (note that this collection of hyperplanes is finite, because of the constraints $i+t \leq g+1$, $i\geq 0$ and $t \geq 2)$.